OmidAfzali02/MorseIntrepreter/README.md

  ``recordmessage()``

  After pressing enter you can use your push chassis to record the message; If you press the push chassis for a short time, the green LED will blink and it represents a short noise or `.` in morse code; And if you press the push chassis a bit longer, blue LED will blink and it represents a long noise or `-` in morse code.

+## Change attributes
+This interpreter has two attributes which are LEDs and Sound.
+We can customize them to whether we want such attributes or not.

+ - LEDs: If your want to turn the LEDs off so that they no longer blink when your either encrypting or decrypting a message, use the following command:

+    light = False

+ - Sound: If your want to turn the buzzer off so that it no longer make sound when you're either encrypting or decrypting a message, use the following command:

+    sound = False

+And you can change it back to True anytime to have the lights and the sound.

 # How to reach me
 .📫 [dev.omid02@gmail.com](mailto:dev.omid02@gmail.com)